ellenzhuwang/AMD-v2/README.md

 # AMD-v2 [OAEI 2022](http://disi.unitn.it/~pavel/om2022/papers/oaei22_paper3.pdf)
 AgreementMakerDeep (AMD) is a new flexible and extensible ontology matching system with PLM and KGE techniques.
 In OAEI 2022, we only apply zero-shot learning in [Bio-ML track](https://www.cs.ox.ac.uk/isg/projects/ConCur/oaei/index.html).
 AMD achieved competetive performance in terms of the evaluateion metrics used in the track without extra training.
+We also upload our alignments results of all dataset in Bio-ML track for reference.

 # Genenral Instructions: